jayanthc/yapp/README.md

 For detailed usage instructions, refer the man pages or online documentation.

-System requirements: Linux/OS X, PGPLOT with C binding, FFTW3, CFITSIO, Python with Matplotlib, Ruby, mogrify
+System requirements: Linux/OS X, PGPLOT with C binding, FFTW3, CFITSIO, HDF5 (optional), Python with Matplotlib, Ruby, mogrify

-Installation instructions: On a typical Ubuntu-based machine in which PGPLOT, FFTW3, and CFITSIO were installed via APT, running `make` followed by `sudo make install` should work, with the binaries being copied to `/usr/local/bin`.
-For different operating systems and/or different PGPLOT/FFTW3/CFITSIO installation directories and/or a different choice of YAPP installation directory, the makefile may need to be modified by hand.
+Installation instructions: On a typical Ubuntu-based machine in which PGPLOT, FFTW3, and CFITSIO were installed via APT, and the optinal HDF5 was installed in its default location, running `make` (or `make HDF5=yes`) followed by `sudo make install` should work, with the binaries being copied to `/usr/local/bin`.
+For different operating systems and/or different PGPLOT/FFTW3/CFITSIO/HDF5 installation directories and/or a different choice of YAPP installation directory, the makefile may need to be modified by hand.
 YAPP scripts require YAPP binaries to be in the search path.

 Created by Jayanth Chennamangalam
 [http://jayanthc.github.io/yapp/](http://jayanthc.github.io/yapp/)